patcon/toronto-lobbyist-registry-tools/README.md

 This code repository consists of:

-1. A command-line tool for converting the raw XML into CSV.
+1. A command-line tool for:
+  - converting the raw XML into CSV.
-1. A command-line tool for uploading this CSV to a Google Spreadsheet.
+  - uploading this CSV to a Google Spreadsheet. [:memo: CSV][csv]
-   [:memo: CSV][csv]
+  - updating an online visualization of the relationships [:globe_with_meridians: Graph][graph]
 1. A configuration to run the tool nightly in the cloud.
    [:scroll: Logs][ci-master]